 Workers’ compensation is a program that many injured workers in Arkansas can apply to for help getting themselves compensation for lost wages and medical expenses after suffering a workplace injury.
 Family members of seriously injured workers or workers who died in an accident may also be able to apply for benefits.
-Call Ken Kieklak, Attorney at Law, today for help filing your case.
+Call our experienced Fayetteville workers’ compensation attorneys today for help filing your case.

-If you or a loved one was injured in a workplace accident, our Fort Smith workers’ compensation lawyer can help you file your claim and get the payments you need to help support you and your family after the accident.
-For help filing your case, appealing a denial, or getting a settlement for your benefits, contact our law offices today at (479) 251-7767.
+If you or a loved one was injured in a workplace accident, our Fort Smith workers’ compensation lawyer could help you file your claim and get the payments you need to help support you and your family after the accident.
+For help filing your case, appealing a denial, or getting a settlement for your benefits, contact our law offices today at (479) 316-0438.

-Nearly every employer in Arkansas is required to carry workers’ compensation insurance for their workers.
+Nearly every employer in Arkansas is required to carry Workers’ Compensation insurance for their workers.
 These benefits are a standard part of any job and are not something that you should ever be billed for or have any pay deducted to cover.
-When you are injured in an accident at work or begin suffering from a repetitive stress injury or illness brought on by workplace conditions, you can file for workers’ comp. to get the coverage you need for missed wages and medical expenses.
+When you are injured in an accident at work or begin suffering from a repetitive stress injury or illness brought on by workplace conditions, you can file for workers’ comp to get the benefits you need for missed wages and medical expenses.

-Available Workers’ Compensation Benefits and Payments in Arkansas
+Available Workers’ Compensation Benefits and Payments in Fort Smith, Arkansas

 Medical benefits cover any necessary or helpful medical costs you face because of the injury or condition.
 When you are injured at work or suffer a work-related condition, you must use an approved healthcare provider who will be the central person responsible for your ongoing care.
 Any care they suggest or recommend should be covered, including work with specialists, physical therapists, occupational therapists, and other healthcare providers.
 As long as you keep up with the healthcare plan, any costs you face for medical care should be covered.